swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 - Archive the Etherpad by clicking on the star in the top right corner.
 - Fill out the [host questionnaire](https://goo.gl/forms/iXkMQABmO6HROfCy1)
     - Note: Please copy the list of attendees (including all attendees but removing no-shows) and paste it into question 7 of the questionnaire.
-    - This questionnaire will automatically send an email to the mentoring co-chairs and to checkout@carpentries.org.
+    - This questionnaire will automatically send an email to the Instructor Development Committee Co-Chairs and to checkout@carpentries.org.
 - Clear the information from your session (date/time, attendees, notes) from the etherpad.
 - (Optional) write a blog post about interesting points that came up in discussion; see [this template](template-blog-about-debriefing-session.md) as a starting point.